fahadsaleem020/chakra-editor-hooks/README.md

-# hooks for retap editor.
+# hooks for chakra editor.